Work & Independence Skills Evaluation Program (W.I.S.E)

 Description

-Through the Pre-Vocational “Work and Independence Skills Evaluation Program” (W.I.S.E.) program professionals conduct or facilitate skills training activities to assist participants in building new independent living and vocational work skills, according to each participant’s schedule and individualized home and community living and employment goal(s).
-Training may occur as a combination of community integrated and in-house activities, which includes paid or unpaid vocational work skills and independent living skills training.
+Through the Pre-Vocational “Work and Independence Skills Evaluation Program” (W.I.S.E.) program professionals conduct or facilitate skills training activities to assist participants in building new independent living and vocational work skills, according to each participant’s skills, abilities, interests, and goals.
+Training may occur as a combination of community integrated activities, such as volunteering, and in-house activities, which includes paid work training or unpaid vocational work skills and independent living skills training.

 Topics